livepeer/ui-kit/.changeset/spotty-grapes-draw.md

 '@livepeer/react': minor
 ---

-Fixed the behavior in which the video pauses when a user touches the video on mobile without the controls showing.
-Now the video pauses on second touch (after the controls are shown).
+Fixed the behaviour that caused the video to pause when a user touched it on a mobile device without the controls being shown.
+The video now pauses on the second touch (after the controls are shown).